The Best Flip-Flop Sandals Review

 Comfort / Fit

 30%, or almost 1/3 of our rating criteria is weighted toward overall comfort and fit, both initially and after months of wear.
 We are heavily influenced by extra plush soft material such as the velvety feel of the Olukai Ohana Sandal and the soft squishy yoga mat feel of the Sanuk Yogi 3 Sandal.
 In addition to softness we also look at how well the sole molds to your foot over time.
 We like strong arches, but actually devalue one flop (the Reef Fanning Sandal) as the basketball style heel airbag, a bit of overkill in our opinion, makes our heel sit a bit higher than desired.
 Out of the box we wore each pair, and nothing else (except climbing shoes as necessary) for two weeks straight to test them in all types of activity.
-During these tests we noticed that both the Crocs Modi and the Rainbow Premier Leather Sandal wore through our skin from rubbing on the hard plastic and leather.
-Over time the Rainbow's broke in and this problem went away, but the Crocs continue to be abrasive despite an allowed break in time.
+During these tests we noticed that the Rainbow Premier Leather Sandal wore through our skin from rubbing on the hard plastic and leather.
+Over time the Rainbow's broke in and this problem went away.

 We feel that all of the flops reviewed fit pretty snug initially; however reading user comments on the web we recognize that sizing can be an issue for some.
-Based on the feedback we gathered from multiple sources we found that the Ohana's ran pretty true to size, the Fanning's ran a little big and have the tendency to stretch out, the Phantom's are sized a bit on the tight side which is actually nice as they stretch to fit your feet well, the Crocs have recently changed manufacturers and apparently have shrunk the length of their strap resulting in a much smaller and tighter fit, and the Rainbow's are true to size and do not fit a wide foot very well.
+Based on the feedback we gathered from multiple sources, we found that the Ohana's ran pretty true to size, the Fanning's ran a little big and have the tendency to stretch out, the Phantom's are sized a bit on the tight side which is actually nice as they stretch to fit your feet well, and the Rainbow's are true to size and do not fit a wide foot very well.